The thermal backreaction of a scalar field in de Sitter spacetime: The renormalized thermal Energy-Momentum Tensor

 In this section, we compute the corrections to the Bunch-Davies EMT due to the appearance of a thermal bath at equilibrium.
 One first needs to calculate the thermal Wightman function given in \eq{G1bsplit}, while the calculation of the zero-temperature counterpart, is presented in App. \ref{Point-splitting}.
 Once, we have the full thermal Wightman function, we can make use of \eq{Tmnb2} in order to calculate the bare thermal EMT.
 Here, we will focus on the second term which for $d=3$ is: \bad \delta G(x_1 - x_2) = \frac{1}{(2 \pi)^3} \int d^3 k \left[ u^*_\tmk (\tau_1) u_\tmk (\tau_2) + u^*_\tmk (\tau_2) u_\tmk (\tau_1) \right] \frac{1}{e^{\b \o_\tmk} - 1} e^{i \bm k \Delta \tx }\, , \ead where we substituted the TFD parameter: \bad \sinh^2 \theta_\tmk (\beta) \equiv \frac{1}{e^{\b \o_\tmk} - 1} \ead and defined $\Delta \tx = \tx_1 - \tx_2$.
 Then, using the BD mode-functions \eq{ukBD}, polar-coordinates and the integral representation of the product of two Hankel functions \eq{ProdHankelRep}, we obtain \bad \delta G(x_1 - x_2) = \frac{H^2}{4 \pi^3 |\Delta x|} |\t_1 \t_2 |^{3/2} \left[I(x_1, x_2) + I(x_2, x_1) \right] \ead with $I(\t_1, \t_2)$ a product of three integrals: \bad I(x_1, x_2) = \int^\infty_{-\infty} dT e^{-2 \nu T} \int^\infty_0 dv v^{-1} e^{-\frac{1}{2} v} \ {\rm Im} \left\{ \int^\infty_0 d \tmk \ \frac{\tmk}{e^{\b \o_\tmk} -1} e^{-\tmk^2 A + i \tmk \Delta x } \right\}\, , \ead where \bad A(\t_1,\t_2,v,T) = \frac{1}{v} \left[|\t_1 \t_2| \cosh 2T - \frac{1}{2} (\t_1^2 + \t_2^2 ) \right] \ead is a function of the two time-coordinates and the integration parameters $v,T$.
 Note that, even though we assume that $\t_1,\t_2$ are such that keep $A$ positive for all possible values of $v,T$ in order for the $\tmk$-integral to converge, we will deal with any persisting divergences later on.\footnote{It is straightforward to see that the condition $A>0$ is naturally satisfied in the limit $\t_1 \rightarrow \t_2$.}

 We have reached a point where it is seems hard to find analytic solutions to the above integrals without making any additional assumptions or approximations.
 This is the reason why most previous works turned their attentions at this point to numerical calculations.
-Let us instead assume that the in frequency \eq{omega} satifies: \bad \omega_\tmk (\t_{\rm in}) \simeq \tmk \ead as long as $\t_{\rm in} \neq 0$.
-Assuming that the BD vacuum is defined at the start of inflation $\t_{\rm in} \rightarrow -\infty$, the above condition is easily met.
-Recall that in the Heisenberg picture states do not evolve anyways while the hypothesis of an initial thermal equilibrium makes sense since we are concerned with how an observer at later times perceives the in state.
+However, by preparing the thermal vacuum at $\t_{\rm in} \rightarrow - \infty$ where the in frequency \eq{omega} satifies: \bad \omega_\tmk (\t_{\rm in}) \simeq \tmk \ead and taking advantage from the fact that in the Heisenberg picture states do not evolve, we can make use of the above approximation in \eq{Iint}.
+This hypothesis can be further justified since we are concerned with how an observer at later times perceives the in state.
+Nevertheless, there are physically interesting cases for which this approximation holds for any $\t_{\rm in} \neq 0$ placed as long as $a(\t_{\rm in}) <1$.
+Specifically, most holographic models assume bulk fields that satisfy $\m^2 =0$ either by choosing $\xi \sim - \eta^{-1}$ or taking the massless minimal coupled limit.
+For the latter, one can argue that quantum effects, which we regard as thermal, could spontaneously break the dS symmetry.
+For light-fields which satisfy $\m^2 \leq H^2$, the above approximation can be extended to the regime $a(\t_{\rm in}) \m < \tmk < H$.
+This corresponds to modes that are initially subhorizon which exit the horizon, fueling as a result the thermal backreaction.